osteofelidae/Raindrop/README.md

 ### Step 2: Run the setup command
 `setup([announcement_channel,] [bot_channel,] [sync_list,] [auto_event,] [auto_announce])` - Sets up server.
 All parameters must be input at some point for all features to work.
 * announcement_channel: The channel where other servers' announcements will be mirrored, and where announcements will be autodetected if auto_event == true.
-* bot_channel: The channel where asynchronous bot output will go.
-For admin use only.
+* promotion_channel: The channel where promotion from other servers will go.
 * sync_list: A code referring to the server group.
 Multiple servers with the same sync_list value will form a server group, and announcements will propagate between all servers in that group.
 * auto_event: Boolean value of whether an announcement is created and propagated automatically when an event is created.
 * auto_announce: Boolean value of whether an announcement is propagated automatically when it is sent in announcement_channel.